thesidsridhar/evm2cspr/details.md

 ## NOTES

-* A follow up grant in Q4 2023 is scheduled if all milestones reached.
-Steve and I intend to make a whole virtual machine of this.
+* A follow-up grant in Q4 2023 is scheduled if all milestones are reached.